mhchen124/sdc-nd/README-Object Detection in UE.md

 * Had OOM error while running MobileNet and ResNet50 amid the training phase (tried to use different EC2 instance type but it seems we are restricted to only use ml.t3.2xlarge), so unable to get more detailed performance metrics on these two.
 * Faster RCNN seems to perform better here,

-with its training loss as:
+with its training loss as
 ========================

 I0321 19:31:25.993554 139798555100992 model_lib_v2.py:708] {'Loss/BoxClassifierLoss/classification_loss': 0.13113965,